Ear protection – Good 7 ways to Protect our Ears

 2. Earmuffs: Earmuffs are cups lined with sound-absorbing material that cover the entire outer ear.
 They create a seal around the ear to block out or reduce noise levels.
 Earmuffs are commonly used in industrial settings, construction sites, and shooting ranges.

 3. Noise-canceling headphones*: These headphones use active noise-canceling technology to reduce ambient noise by producing sound waves that cancel out incoming noise.
-While they are primarily used for listening to music or other audio in noisy environments, they can also provide some level of ear protection.
+While they are primarily used for listening to music or other audio in noisy environments, they can also provide some level of hearing organ protection.

 4. Limiting exposure: Avoiding or minimizing exposure to loud noises is another important way to protect the ears.
 This may involve staying away from noisy environments, reducing the volume of audio devices, or taking breaks from loud activities.